MerylWang/CFG_BostonChildrenHospital/README.md

 Spring 2019

-Map-Calendar Interface for Boston Children's Museum
+Interactable Map for Boston Children's Museum

-git status

-git add *

-git commit -m "insert message here"

-git pull

-git push origin master
+open index.html in browser to see webpage